yngOtto/JungleKing/README.md

 # About
 Application that interacts with the Riot API to give players a competitive advantage on the Rift when playing the Jungle Role in League of Legends.
+Angular frontend.
+Flas backend.

 # Prerequisites
 Before running the code, you will need to obtain a Riot API key, which you can get by following the instructions on the Riot Developer Portal.